brookshelley/brookshelley.github.com/README.md

 # brookshelley.github.com
 my blog
-This is just a blog of my work and writing.
-Markdown only.
+This is just a blog of my work and writing, as well as media I've enjoyed/consumed.